Mortumm/mortumm.dev/about.md

 You can reach me on X.com or Discord by the handle @mortumm

-Or you can just write me a nice letter to the following address:
+Or you can write me a nice letter to the following address:

 me ( a ) mortumm dot dev